 In the event of an emergency, either parent may make the necessary decisions without consulting the other parent.
 If your child requires emergency medical care, you should obtain treatment and notify your former spouse of the situation as soon as you are able to do so.

-Resolving Disputes Over a Child's Medical Care
+Resolving Disputes Over a Child's Medical Care in Washington State

 Whenever possible, you should work with your former spouse to make medical decisions for your child.
 If you can't resolve the dispute on your own, mediation may be an option to consider.
 Mediation services are less expensive than litigation and can help you avoid putting your child in the crossfire of an emotionally charged situation.